• Search Keywords

 Skip Ahead aims to:

-• support a new generation of online storytellers and IP creators to expand their vision and ambition,
+• support a new generation of online storytellers and IP creators to expand their vision and ambition;

 • ensure the storytellers and stories being told reflect the diversity of people and experiences from around Australia, and promoting their importance - culturally, creatively and economically.

-Applications will be open to:
+Applications are open to:

 • A current YouTube channel with at least 25,000 subscribers, OR